blbadger/blbadger.github.io/language-model-features.md

 a_g = \mathtt{</s></s></s></s></s>}
 $$

-on this page, we will use a shorthanded notation for multiple features: $0-4$ for instance indicates features 0, 1, 2, 3, 4 (inclusive) in succession.
+Here we will use a shorthanded notation for multiple features: $0-4$ for instance indicates features 0, 1, 2, 3, 4 (inclusive) in succession.

 $$
 O_f = [:, :, 2000-2004] \\